threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

     └── ufw.yaml
 ```

 We can see that the directory is composed of four main sections.
-We will now explore each of those sections to get a good look at the whole repository and try to understand how it all works together.
+We will now explore each of those sections to have a good grasp of the whole repository and to understand how it all works together.

-To get a big picture of this directory, we could say that the **README.md** file provides the necessary documentation for the users to understand the Nextcloud FList, how it is built and how it works, the **Dockerfile** provides the necessary requirements for the Docker image to be built, installing things such as openssh and the ufw firewall for secure remote connection, while the two folders, **scripts** and **zinit**, could be said to work hand-in-hand.
-While commands can be executed in the **.yaml** files contained within the zinit folder, these files also serve as a way to organize the scripts.
-As we will see later on, the **.yaml** files can provide ordered steps for the .sh files to be executed.
-This is to make sure that the Nextcloud deployment gets built systematically in the proper order.
+To get a big picture of this directory, we could say that the **README.md** file provides the necessary documentation for the users to understand the Nextcloud FList, how it is built and how it works, the **Dockerfile** provides the necessary requirements for the Docker image to be built, installing things such as [openssh](https://www.openssh.com/) and the [ufw firewall](https://wiki.ubuntu.com/UncomplicatedFirewall) for secure remote connection, while the two folders, **scripts** and **zinit**, could be said to work hand-in-hand.
+While commands can be executed in the .yaml files contained within the zinit folder, these files also serve as a way to organize the scripts.
+As we will see later on, zinit coupled with the `.yaml` files provides ordered steps for the `.sh` files to be executed.
+This ensures that the Nextcloud deployment gets built systematically in the proper order.

 ***

 ## Dockerfile

 We recall that to make a Docker image, you need to create a Dockerfile.
-As per [Docker's documentation](https://docs.docker.com/engine/reference/builder/), a Dockerfile is "a Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image".
+As per the [Docker documentation](https://docs.docker.com/engine/reference/builder/), a Dockerfile is "a text document that contains all the commands a user could call on the command line to assemble an image".

 File: `Dockerfile`